joemoceri/hl7tools-dotnet/src/ExpressionEvaluatorForDotNet/articles/Operator.md

 [Link to the file](/api/ExpressionEvaluatorForDotNet.Operator.html)

-An enumeration for the available operators used in the ExpressionConfigurations
+An enumeration for the available operators used in expression configurations.